CallMeFG/myproject-website/README.md

 - **NPM/Yarn** - Frontend package manager
 - **Laravel Pint** - PHP code style fixer
 - **Laravel Pail** - Interactive logging tool

 ---

+## 🔒 Application Security

+This project implements several standard web security practices provided by Laravel to protect data and users.

+### 🛡️ Security Features

+- **CSRF Protection (Cross-Site Request Forgery)**: All forms performing `POST`, `PUT`, `PATCH`, or `DELETE` actions are protected by CSRF tokens using the `@csrf` Blade directive in every form.

+- **Server-Side Validation**: All user-submitted data through forms (registration, contact, data creation) is strictly validated server-side using **Laravel Validator**.
+This prevents invalid or potentially harmful data from entering the system.

+- **SQL Injection Protection**: By using Eloquent ORM and Laravel's Query Builder, all database interactions automatically use **prepared statements**, effectively preventing SQL Injection attacks.

+- **Password Hashing**: User passwords are never stored as plain text.
+All passwords are securely hashed using **Bcrypt** during registration and updates.
+Password verification during login is performed against the hashed value, not plain text.

+- **Route Protection with Middleware**: Sensitive routes for Admin and Staff are protected by custom middleware (`AdminMiddleware` and `StaffMiddleware`).
+These middleware check user roles before granting access and redirect unauthorized users.

+- **Output Escaping (XSS Protection)**: Blade template engine automatically escapes all data displayed using `{{ }}` syntax by default.
+This helps prevent **Cross-Site Scripting (XSS)** attacks by ensuring no malicious scripts are executed on the client side.

+---